-\ Position counts shown under expenditures reflect the number of salaried, benefit eligible employees as of June 30 of that fiscal year.
-Office of the Commissioner of Insurance ZBB Program: Insurance Regulation
+^{} Position counts shown under expenditures reflect the number of salaried, benefit eligible employees as of June 30 of that fiscal year.

 The Office of the Commissioner of Insurance is accountable for upholding state laws regarding insurance, small loans, fire safety, and manufactured housing.